 Pay attention when leaving the airport.
 The Metro will be up to the escalator and straight, while the main train will be on your right-hand side and require you to go down the escalator.
 If you are going up, you are going Metro, if you are going down, then you are going to the main train, direct Central Station.

 Although very representative of Denmark, Copenhagen is far from being exhaustive when it comes to exploring.
 I have found some locations of interests that I would like to share with you.
-Another top destination in Denmark for women is Kronborg Castle.
+There are so many day trips from Copenhagen perfect for solo women, and one is Kronborg Castle.
 It is located in the town of Helsingør, is approx. 1 hour north of Copenhagen by train.
 The train between Copenhagen Central and Helsingør runs every 20 mins.

 An exclusive tip, if you have trouble using the ticket machine at Helsingør station, tickets can be purchased on-site in the 7-Eleven.
 This tip will save you time roaming around aimlessly looking for help.
 I had trouble with this machine when the credit card I was using didn’t have a pin code.
 The machine would not let me use it.

 The castle and grounds are open to the public, Tuesday to Sunday from 11 am to 4 pm.
 This castle is extra special for having been immortalized Elsinore, in William Shakespeare’s play Hamlet.
 If you dare, you can explore the spooky underground caves beneath the castle grounds.
 Look out for bats…though I didn’t see any…